 This menu can be used to define the behavior of pipette check.
+You can define the following parameters:

 Parameters Explanation Values Stabilization time Defines the stabilization time in seconds (numerical entry).
 3 100 (5) Measurement end beep Activates/deactivates the beep at the end of measurement.
 Off On Auto start next sample Activates/deactivates automatic start of pipetting detection.
 Off: To start pipetting the next sample, confirm the result with [OK].
 Off On